Wellness

 Hiya Gorgeous,

-You might have read my other blog on gluten (4 Gluten Sensitivity Symptoms to Watch Out For), which covers the conditions that make gluten a no-no, signs you may be sensitive to it, how to determine if it’s causing you issues and whether it’s an absolute must to skip this grain-based protein if you tolerate it well (good news: it isn’t!).
+You might have read my other blog on gluten (What Does Gluten Intolerance Feel Like?), which covers the conditions that make gluten a no-no, signs you may be sensitive to it, how to determine if it’s causing you issues and whether it’s an absolute must to skip this grain-based protein if you tolerate it well (good news: it isn’t!).

 Today, I want to expand upon the gluten conversation and discuss how to eat gluten-free and maintain a healthy diet.